Tasarinan/Ufoco/docs/development/backlog.md

   - [x] Filterbox
   - [x] uses all important information: body, Parent node, date, etc.

-* `Ongoing` As a user I want to have status charts to review what I finished last

 > Ver 0.2

 ---

+- `Ongoing` As a new User I want to have a nice startpage, that I know what I need to do next and bond emotionally
+- `Ongoing` As a user I want to restore the state right where I left it, that I can pick up my work where I left it.

+  - <font color=red>load recently change preference </font>
+  - <font color=red>locate today tasks</font>

+- `Ongoing` As a programmer I want to use an existed react,redux and electrion testing framework

 - `TODO` As a user I want to work as undisturb state when I work at focus